Code-Institute-Submissions/zarchri-portfolio2/read.md

 ![Image of the game page difficulty selection buttons](documentation/features/difficulty.png)

-Once the user has selected their difficulty they will then be shown the quiz area.
-The quiz area contains the question and the 4  answer choices.

 when a user selects an answer, they will then be prevented from selecting any more answers.
 The quiz area border and the button selected will change styles depending on whether the answer selected was correct or incorrect.
 If the answer selected was correct, the score counter will add 10 to the score total.
 When the user clicks the next button the question no counter will increase by 1.
 If the user selects the wrong answer, the button selected will display red, and the correct answer will display as green.